 It’s not worse or better or anything than Vegas-style slot machines – it’s just different.

-Now that Empire City Casino is owned by MGM, it’s part of Mlife Rewards, which means you can earn comps and tier credits, as well as points that can be redeemed for comps or point play.
+Now that Empire City Casino is owned by MGM, it’s part of MGM Rewards, which means you can earn tier credits that link to the same program as many other casinos nationwide.
 This is great for those players who also play at Borgata, MGM Springfield, or their many Vegas properties, among others.

 Given it’s a racino, you’re not going to find a full resort’s amenities, but you will find the ability to bet on races, including live racing, which can be a draw for some.